-The Society for Shamanism, Healing and Transformation is dedicated to offer public education in shamanism, contemporary disciplines and healing modalities for enhancing the wellbeing of individuals, humanity and planet earth.
+The Society of Indigenous and Ancestral Wisdom and Healing is dedicated to offer public education in indigenous and ancestral wisdom and healing, contemporary disciplines and healing modalities for enhancing the well-being of individuals, humanity and planet earth.

-- To offer an annual conference on shamanism, healing and transformation.
+- To offer an annual conference on indigenous and ancestral wisdom, healing, and transformation.

 - To provide a forum in which a deeper dialogue may take place about healing, transformation of consciousness and wholeness on a personal, communal and planetary level.

-- To invite indigenous Shamans from diverse cultures and traditions to share their practices.
+- To invite indigenous healers from diverse cultures and traditions to share their practices.

-- To honor healers and Shamans from various traditions including the scientific and visual and performing arts.
+- To honor healers and teachers from various traditions including the scientific and visual and performing arts.

-- To educate the public about the importance of Shamanism and healing in today’s societies.
+- To educate the public about the importance of indigenous and ancestral wisdom and healing in today’s societies.